Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Conclusion

 \section{Conclusion}

-We show that standard RoPE interpolation fundamentally breaks mixed-resolution denoising in DiTs: the model is forced to compare phases sampled at incompatible spatial rates, producing cross-rate aliasing and chaotic attention.
-To eliminate this failure mode, we introduce Cross-Resolution Phase-Aligned Attention, which enforces a strict principle—one attention, one scale—and adds a lightweight Boundary Expand-and-Replace step to smooth resolution transitions.
-This design is training-free, drop-in, and compatible with any pretrained DiT, giving reliable, high-fidelity image and video generation at reduced cost while preserving model architecture and speed.
+We show that standard RoPE interpolation fundamentally breaks mixed resolution attention in DiTs: the model is forced to compare phases sampled at incompatible spatial rates, producing cross-scale aliasing and chaotic attention.
+To eliminate this failure mode, we introduce Phase-Aligned Mixed-Resolution Attention, a training-free mechanism that enforces a consistent and native positional scale, and adds a lightweight Boundary Expand-and-Replace step to smooth resolution transitions.
+Together, these changes enable reliable, high-fidelity image and video generation at reduced cost, supporting more sustainable and scalable deployment of diffusion models.